 We sometimes forget about caring for our feet, but they need to be looked after so that they can continue carrying us around comfortably for the rest of our lives.
 Looking after them also helps to prevent falls.
-For more information on how to prevent falls visit our older peoples' health page.

 Foot care tips

 - Wash your feet carefully, especially between your toes.

 - Dry your feet carefully, especially between the toes.
 This will help prevent infections.